"The Blues ain't nothing but a good man feeling bad."

 suppose you could call my playing, skillful means."

 interview with Kusala on his work and Practice.

 In part 2 of his two part interview,

-juvenile hall and then plays some blues.
-This is a Flash
+at juvenile hall and then plays some blues.

 From Adam's 'YouTube' Channel -- This channel features an ongoing series of free-form lessons in the subtleties of contemporary blues harmonica.
 Beginners will learn useful things here, but most of my conversation is oriented towards intermediate and advanced players who have learned some or most of the basic techniques but KNOW they are missing something.
 It's that "something" that I'm going to explore here.
 I'll also use this channel to share footage of Sterling "Mister Satan" Magee, Nat Riddles, and the other mentors and players from whom I've learned and with whom I've shared stages.